-Outcome 1.1 We have healthy and inviting spaces and places Outcome 1.2 Our community is an inviting and vibrant place to live that моbile phone service and television reception, or lack of, is a concern to you.
+Outcome 1.1 We have healthy and inviting spaces and places Outcome 1.2 Our community is an inviting and vibrant place to live that mobile phone service and television reception, or lack of, is a concern to you. that children's and youth services are important to you that cultural activities are important to you.
+You want us to investigate our cultural heritage and focus on the arts more.